Mike St. Clair's Home Page

 Welcome!
 I'm pleased that you could drop by.

-celebrated spending forty two wonderful years together.
+celebrated spending fifty wonderful years together.
 We've proved

 that a boy from